If you enjoy spending time outdoors or are handy around the yard, you could benefit from having a double-bit ax in your shed.

 1. Estwing Small Double-Edged Axe

-This two-headed axe is forged in one piece of American steel, making it more durable than other competitors’ products.
+This two-headed axe is forged in one piece of American steel, making it more durable than competitors’ products.

 It comes with a shock reduction grip to minimize vibration from impact by 70% for more efficiency and exceptional comfort.